General Terms and Conditions for Bachelor’s study programme

 2.1.
 Duration of the Contract

-The regular programme period related to the selected programme is based on the information on page 1 of this agreement; in the event of a postponement of the programme start, the regular programme period is based on the content of the corresponding supplementary agreement ("agreed programme period").
+The regular programme period related to the selected programme is based on the details on page 1 of this contract, and in the case of a postponement of the programme start, the regular programme period is based on the terms of the corresponding supplementary agreement ("agreed programme period").

 2.2.
 Contract extension due to lack of performance records

 If the participant does not provide all necessary proof of performance within the free contract extension, the contract will be automatically extended for an indefinite period of time at a charge following the free extension.
-For the fee-based extension of the contract term under this section, the programme fees applicable at that time must be paid in return for the continued use of IU's facilities and services.
+For the fee-based extension of the duration of the contract in accordance with this Section, the programme fees applicable at that time must be paid in return for the continued use of IU's facilities and services.

 Until the end of the first five months the contract can be terminated with a notice period of one month to the end of a full month in relation to the beginning of the contract.